 If Your Work Is Used Unlawfully

-It is your right to pursue legal action if your work is used unlawfully, meaning it’s used without permission and the use does not fall within a statutory exception or limitation like fair use.
-However, if your work is a U.S. work, you need to register it with the Copyright Office or receive a refusal letter before bringing an infringement lawsuit in federal court.
-Also, if you take someone to court for using your work unlawfully, and you want to try to have your attorneys’ fees covered or pursue statutory damages (a certain amount of monetary compensation allowed under the copyright law), the timing of your registration matters.
+It is your right to pursue legal action if your work is used unlawfully, without your permission and not under a statutory exception or limitation like fair use.
+However, if your work is a U.S. work you do need to register your work with the Copyright Office before bringing an infringement lawsuit in federal court.
+Also, if you take someone to court for using your work without your permission, and you want to try to have your attorneys’ fees covered or pursue certain other types of compensation (called statutory damages), the timing of your registration matters.
 More on that here.

 Generally, copyright lawsuits are decided in federal court.
-The Copyright Office is establishing the Copyright Claims Board (CCB), which will provide a new forum to resolve copyright disputes that involve less than $30,000.
+You may also choose to resolve the dispute with the Copyright Claims Board (CCB), a voluntary forum within the Copyright Office to resolve copyright disputes over damages totaling less than $30,000.
 It is intended to be a cost-effective and streamlined alternative to federal court.
+To use the CCB, you also must have filed an application to register your copyright.
 You can read more about the CCB here.

 Copyright protection exists from the moment your work is fixed, like when it's written down.